anatolieursu/chemistryisfun/readme.md

 # Get Element Information
  - Define the function <br>
 `const GetElementInformation = require("./src/Informations/GetElementInformation");`
- - Use the function with the parameter - mandatory - for element.
+ - Use the function with the parameter - mandatory - the symbol of element.
 Example: 'Ca'
  - In the result you will receive the stored information about the element
  <br>
  ```